Packing Ideas for an Easy Relocation

 Wrap any valuable items or pieces of crockery in a bundle of packing paper/newspaper.
 Use bubble wrap if items need extra padding.
 Packing plates on their sides is a safer solution than laying them flat.

 If you haven’t managed to eat your way through the content within your fridge and freezer, take out the food items and defrost them the day before.
-Make arrangements for your first evening meal at your new place.
+Make arrangements for your first evening meal at your friendly removalists Chippendale as new place.
 Cooking on the first day will be a little difficult as everything will be packed away.
 Treating yourself and the family to a take-away dinner can make the situation less stressful.